How Long Does Patent Pending Last: Everything to KnowPatent Law ResourcesPatent Pending

 How long does a patent pending last?
 This phase of the patent process can last from one to three years, or longer depending on the complexity of your invention.
 Software or electronics applications are often patent pending for five years or more.
 This period starts when you submit either a provisional or non-provisional patent application to the U.S. Patent and Trademark Office (USPTO).
 It ends when they grant or deny you a patent.
 The application backlog at the USPTO and the complexity of your application also affect how long your patent is pending.

 How to Get a Patent Pending

-The cheapest way to get a patent pending is to do a provisional patent application (PPA).
+The cheapest way to get a patent pending is to file a provisional patent application (PPA).
 Congress set up this option to help inventors.
-The cost of a PPA ranges from $65 for micro-entities to $139 for small entities to $260 for large entities.
+The cost of a PPA ranges from $65 for micro-entities, to $139 for small entities, and up to $260 for large entities.
 The PPA does not put your application in front of an examiner.
 It's a placeholder that gives you one year to file a regular patent application.

 To get a patent pending, complete and file an application.
 The packet should include:

 - A detailed description of how to build and use your product